Red flags you shouldn’t ignore when it comes to your fertility

 - You are a carrier for a genetic condition that you don’t want to pass down.
 We can test embryos for the genetic condition and select the healthiest embryos for treatment, or you can use donor sperm or eggs.

 - You have had more than one miscarriage.
 To prevent another pregnancy loss, we can investigate the potential cause of miscarriage.

 - Your partner has had testicular surgery or sexual dysfunction is present.
 If your male partner has had testicular surgery or has difficulty with erection or ejaculation, he may have abnormal sperm.

 - Your partner is undergoing testosterone treatment.
 If your male partner is on testosterone boosters, supplements or shots, this can often stop sperm production.

 - Sterilization is present.
 If you or your partner has ever been sterilized through tubal ligation or vasectomy, fertility assistance will be necessary to achieve pregnancy.

 Getting an evaluation and seeing a fertility specialist can feel intimidating, scary, and difficult.
 But it doesn’t have to be.
 It’s important to find a fertility clinic and doctor that you are comfortable with.

 If you and your partner are curious about your fertility potential, there are several basic fertility tests available that can help, mainly checking to see if there are normal amounts of eggs and sperm.
-Call our office today to schedule your consultation, 888/467-2229.
+Contact our office today to schedule your consultation, 888/467-2229.